dls-controls/colibri-vf50/docs/overview.rst

 The `DPS Rootfs`_ builder (this project) is used to assemble the core OS functions required to support the EPICS `DPS IOC`_ (a separate project).

+See :ref:`release_process` for the software release process, see :ref:`upgrade-u-boot` for upgrading older versions of U-Boot.

 Interfaces
 ----------